-Rogan Josh is a beautiful red-colored, complex-flavored curry dish with Persian origins that’s a staple in Kashmiri cuisine.
+This Rogan Josh recipe is a beautiful red-colored, complex-flavored curry dish with Persian origins that’s a staple in Kashmiri cuisine.

 The Mughals, whose cuisine had Persian influences, originally brought this delicious curry to Kashmir.
-Seeking relief from the summer heat in the Indian plains, the Mughals would travel to Kashmir, which was cooler; along with them they brought knowledge of their favorite recipes with them.
+Seeking relief from the summer heat in the Indian plains, the Mughals would travel to Kashmir, which was cooler.
+Along with them they brought knowledge of their favorite recipes.
 (Read more about the history of Rogan Josh on Wikipedia.)

 Why is Rogan Josh Called That?

-Another possible explanation for the origin of the name Rogan Josh is that roghan comes from the Urdu word for “red” or “brown” or the Kashmiri word for “red”, as well as the word for “meat” (gošt or gosht).
-Rogan josh would mean “red meat”.
+Another possible explanation for the origin of the name is that roghan comes from the Urdu word for “red” or “brown” or the Kashmiri word for “red”, as well as the word for “meat” (gošt or gosht).
+Rogan Josh would mean “red meat”.
 (Read more about the etymology of Rogan Josh on Wikipedia.)

 What is Rogan Josh Made Of?

 As with most regional food, different versions of Rogan Josh include different ingredients.
 Some recipes call for onion, shallot, and/or yogurt, and sometimes the spices vary.
 Additionally, some versions of this dish use saffron.
-Tomatoes are not a traditional component of this dish.
+However, note that tomatoes are not a traditional component of this dish.

 - Clarified butter (ghee)